-Many innovative businesses fail to appeal to mainstream customers.
-They find initial success with early adopters, but are unable attract the more lucrative mainstream market.
+Many of the most innovative businesses fail to appeal to mainstream customers.
+They often find limited success with passionate early adopters, but they cannot attract the far more lucrative mainstream market.
 And this failure severely limits their potential for long-term growth and profitability.

-This book is about how to market disruptive products to mainstream customers.
-It applies to any product or service that requires users to change their behavior in some way.
-So if you offer a solution that breaks with the status quo, this is one of the very best business books that you can read.
+This popular book is about marketing disruptive products to mainstream customers.
+The insights can be applied to any product or service that requires users to change their habits, routines, or behaviors to adopt it.
+If you offer a solution that breaks with the status quo, this is one of the best business books you can read.